CSI-Jose-Rodriguez/CSI-Python-2021/Modules/Module6/Module6.md

 What does JSON Stand for?

- - Answer:
+ - Answer: JavaScript Object Notation

 Why are JSON formats important?

- - Answer:
+ - Answer: Helps transfer data from a server

 Create an example of a JSON object with at least 4 values.
 It may represent anything but it must be original.

  - Answer:
+"car": "Toyota",
+"school": "Colegio San Ignacio",
+"video_game": "Minecraft"
+"phone": "iPhone 13 Pro Max"

 What is the difference between serialization and deserialization?

- - Answer:
+ - Answer: Serialization is a mechanism of converting the state of an object into a byte stream.
+Deserialization is the opposite process where the byte stream is used to recreate the actual Java object in memory.

 Research data persistance.
 What did you find?

- - Answer:
+ - Answer: the continuance of an effect after its cause is removed

 Type down any class notes below this sentence: